Griefed/ServerPackCreator/README.md

 2. server-icon.png
 3. server.properties

-If you wish to re-generate the default-files, simply delete any one of the previously mentioned files, run ServerPackCreator again, and a new template-file will be generated in `server_files`
+If you wish to re-generate the default-files, simply delete any one of the previously mentioned files, run ServerPackCreator again, and the new template-file(s) will be generated in `server_files`

-The initial run of ServerPackCreator.jar will guide you through the generation of a config-file, should none exist or ServerPackCreator be run with the `-cgen` argument.
+Running ServerPackCreator.jar with the `-cli`-argument will guide you through the generation of a config-file, should none exist.
+Alternatively, run ServerPackCreator with the `-cgen` argument to create a new config file.
-Should you be using ServerPackCreator.exe, the default/template-files will be generated if they do not exist.
-You will need to customize your `serverpackcreator.conf` to your liking before running again.
+Should you be using ServerPackCreator.exe, the default/template-files will be generated automatically, if they do not exist yet.
 An example for a fully configured `serverpackcreator.conf` can be viewed [here](https://github.com/Griefed/ServerPackCreator/blob/338dbc0054aa632faecd58748e9f9fa1431b2dcb/src/main/resources/de/griefed/resources/examples/serverpackcreator.example).
 Detailed list of all template files: